-To meet the expectation of 80% proficiency, 11 of 14 students must attain said level (78%), 12 if one wants to be stringent and attain 85% proficiency.
-Upon assessing all students according to the same communication rubric, 11 achieved proficiency.
+To meet the expectation of 80% proficiency (defined in accordance with the above note of single student impact), 12 of 16 students must attain said level (75%), 13 if one wants to be stringent and attain 81% proficiency.
+Upon assessing all students according to the same knowledge rubric, 12 achieved proficiency.
 This is at the necessary level.
-The primary factor that contributed to three students not meeting proficiency came as a result of their inability to defend their position on the fly in a rapid question and answer session following their intelligence briefing.
-These students were thus categorized as being "emerging" in the area of critical thinking.
+The primary factor that contributed to four students not meeting proficiency came as a result of their inability to articulate and defend their recommendations for particular responses to an emergency in regards to jurisdictional boundaries.
+While they performed strongly in all other aspects of the simulation, these students were thus categorized as being "emerging" in the area of knowledge.

 There are remedies for this situation.
 However, we must first be sure this is the only area of concern.
-Because the class performed well in terms of presentation of evidence and assessing multiple sources of evidence for alternative perspectives (both areas directly assessed on the rubric), the primary area of focus must be on providing students the tools to be more responsive to circumstances that parallel a real-world environment.
+Because the class performed well in terms of organization, collaboration, and action-response, the primary area of focus must be on providing students the tools to be more engaged with real-world limitations of power through jurisdiction.
 As noted in the assessment for the certificate program, students are capable of doing quality research and communicating it well in a briefing.
-The issue in the certificate classes is, in fact, an inability to connect concepts with theories.
-Higher order processes.
-In the advanced Intelligence class this difficulty developing arguments is not present.
-This would indicate that students are successfully developing critical thinking skills as they advance through the program.
-That established, we must tailor our focus on providing these students tools to engage a critical audience more effectively by emphasizing masterly of concepts and information.
+The issue in the certificate classes is a continuing one, and is difficulty connecting concepts with theories.
+In the advanced threat and strategic planing class this difficulty developing arguments and taking a position for action is not present.
+This would indicate that students are successfully developing knowledge as they advance through the program.
+That established, we must tailor our focus on providing these students with more granular knowledge that should be exercised in a real-world scenario.